storyprotocol/documentation/docs/Developers/tutorials/register-stability-images.md

 ---
-title: Register Stability Images
+title: Register & Monetize Stability Images
+excerpt: >-
-excerpt: Learn how to register and protect Stability AI-Generated images on Story.
+  Learn how to register, protect, and monetize Stability AI-Generated images on Story.
 deprecated: false
 hidden: false
 metadata:
   robots: index
 ---
-In this tutorial, you will learn how to register and protect Stability AI-Generated images by registering it on Story.
+In this tutorial, you will learn how to:

+1. Generate an image with Stability AI
+2. Upload your image to Pinata IPFS
+3. Register your image as IP on Story
+4. Attach License Terms to your IP

 ## The Explanation